A cool, spicy and tangy green chutney. This is a no-cook mint cilantro dip, blended with ginger, onion and seasoning. Perfect with appetizers.

 As a side note, it is okay to add cilantro stems when making chutney.
 I usually don’t add mint stems as they are too thick and change the taste of the chutney.

 Add all these to a blender.
-Squeeze the lemon juice.
+Squeeze the lime juice.
 Add seasoning and off you roll!

 Optionally if you want a spicier chutney, add 1/2 tsp ground cumin seeds and 1/4 tsp black salt for a variation.